-- 1. One-story buildings [complying with Section 2603.4.1.4 where the exterior wall covering is noncombustible]. - 2.
-Wall assemblies where the foam plastic insulation is covered on each face by a minimum of not less than 1-inch (25 mm) thickness of masonry or concrete complying with either and meeting one of the following: - 2.1.
-There is no air space between the insulation and the concrete or masonry; or. - 2.2.
+- 1. One-story buildings where the exterior wall covering is noncombustible. - 2.
+Wall assemblies where the foam plastic insulation is covered on each face by not less than 1-inch (25 mm) thickness of masonry or concrete and meeting one of the following:

+- 2.1.
+There is no air space between the insulation and the concrete or masonry. - 2.2.
 The insulation has a flame spread index of not more than 25 as determined in accordance with ASTM E 84 or UL 723 and the maximum air space between the insulation and the concrete or masonry is not more than 1 inch (25 mm). - 3.
 Buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1.